-Further research will explore if, from the pDOPS, the projected defensible and reliable decisions about learner learning and progress can be made (Kane, 1992).
+Further research will explore if, from the pDOPS, the projected defensible and reliable decisions about learner learning and progress can be made.
 Collaboration with partner institutions is now necessary to ensure there is no conflation of their criteria or standards, that the interpretation of the cognitive, psychomotor and affective learning outcomes expected from the application of procedural skills is acceptable more broadly.
 What is yet to be determined is if the weighting of each criteria needs to be calibrated to emphasise the importance of different knowledge skills or attributes in order to avoid rewarding learners inaccurately and to align with university bands for grades from fail to high distinction.
 Agreement needs to be established as to the balance between comprehensiveness and manageability.

 Discussions with a wider team of academics can be expected to fine-tune the development of a manual for the administration of pDOPS for both clinical staff and learners.
 This resource will moderate the different interpretations thus improving the consistent application of the pDOPS and therefore assisting in the generation of transparent and defensible assessment judgements.
+The pDOPS seems to be a useful tool for assessment of podiatry student’s procedural skills, but, as in medicine (Naeem, 2013) further research is required to prove its value.

+Limitations

+The limitations of this research is that the administration of the pDOPS took place at one university only with a small cohort of podiatry supervisors and students. nevertheless the involvement of podiatry academics from three other universities an academic from another discipline and a clinical education specialist added to the depth of discourse throughout the process.

+Future research

+Further research is necessary to confirm the validity and reliability of the pDOPS to achieve assurance of achievement of podiatry competencies and standards.

 References